JayeshYevale/Facility-location-optimization/README.md

 from a menu.
 The base model is solved, then re-solved under three independent policy restrictions and priced against the unrestricted optimum.

-**Model:** mixed-integer linear program — binary build variables linked to continuous flows through the capacity constraint
+**Model:** Mixed-integer linear program — binary build variables linked to continuous flows through the capacity constraint

 ![Policy comparison](figures/plant_location_policy_comparison.png)